JonasMelchior/lorawan-js/README.md

 ## Build from source

+### Prerequisites

+Create the appropriate application-<profile>.properties files and subsequent database setup.

 To create a production build, call `mvn clean package -Pproduction -Dspring.profiles.active=js`.
-This will build a JAR file with all the dependencies, ready to be deployed.
-The file can be found in the `target` folder after the build completes.
+This will build JAR files for the Join Server and UI, ready to be deployed.
+The files can be found in the `target` folders in the different modules after the build has completed.

 Once the JAR is build, you can run the application using the commands below.
 Note that, the application only starts if the Bounce Castle dependency above has been installed to the system in which the path has to be provided on the command line.
-### Quick Start
+### Default Java Key Stores

 The command below will create default Key Stores located at `~/.lrwan_ks/`
 ```